narcisoguillen/docker-dev-jobs/README.md

 ## Update

 If you need to update you local docker images with lates github code just do.
+This will NOT re install everything, it will just fetch latest changes and re install dependencies.

      make update